sai-tamma/NatureNest/README.md

-# Nature Nest Event Venue Website
+# Wright Memorial Event Center Website

 A professional, responsive event venue website built with modern HTML5, CSS3, and vanilla JavaScript.
 This website showcases your event venue with beautiful design, smooth animations, and easy customization for non-technical users.